rsmclaren/github-ci/README.md

 - commit and push your changes to Github
 - navigate to the actions tab of your repo and you should see your workflow run but this time the tests will fail and the other steps will not run
 - You will also receive an email from Github notifying you that your tests failed

+## Note about AWS Academy EC2 Instance
+When you first create your EC2 instance an IP address is randomly assigned to it.
+If you stop and start your instance, the IP address will change.
+If you terminate your instance and create a new one, the IP address will change.
+This means you will need to update your REMOTE_HOST secret key on your GitHub Repo with the new IP address.
+You can find the IP address of your EC2 instance by navigating to the EC2 service in the AWS console and clicking on your instance.
+The IP address will be displayed in the Description tab of the instance.